eritbh/1password-ssh-utils/README.md

     $ op-ssh-fetch

 Search for SSH key items in your vault and read them all into temporary storage.
 Public and private keys will be saved to `/tmp/op-ssh-utils/keys` with appropriate permissions, and an SSH config file will be saved to `/tmp/op-ssh-utils/ssh_config` which can be included from your personal SSH config (usually `~/.ssh/config`) via `Include /tmp/op-ssh-utils`.

+- Use `-n` to do nothing if keys already exist.
+This is useful for shell aliases.

 ### Remove all local SSH credentials